jakubjezek001/NestedTableViewQT/drop-off-test/README.md

 ## Usage Tips

 - **Multiple Selection**: Use Ctrl+Click or Shift+Click for selecting multiple items
+- **Two Ways to Process**: Either drag & drop OR select items and click drop zone buttons
+- **Visual Feedback**:
+  - Selected items have brighter background in table
+  - Drag preview shows item count under cursor
-- **Visual Feedback**: Drop zones change color when items are dragged over them
+  - Drop zones change color when items are dragged over them
-- **Batch Operations**: All selected items are processed when dropped
+- **Batch Operations**: All selected items are processed when dropped/clicked
 - **Output History**: The output area maintains a history of all drop actions

 ## Customization